subhrendu1987/ReaderKernelWriterUser/README.md

 ## LKM Reader
 ```
 ├─Chardev (Use character devices to interact between userspace process and kernel module)
-├─Syscall (Use newly created syscall to interact between userspace process and kernel module) (Not Working So Far)
+├─Sysfs   (Use /sys objects to interact between userspace process and kernel module)
 ```

 ### Environment preparation